-Exclusions: Orthoptic therapy (i.e. eye training); evaluations and surgical procedures to correct refractions not related to eye pathology and complications related to such procedures
+Exclusions: Fees related to the lens fitting of non-network issued frames; orthoptic therapy (i.e., eye training); evaluations and surgical procedures to correct refractions not related to eye pathology and complications related to such procedures

 Oral Surgery Reduction of a fracture or dislocation of the jaw or facial bones; excision of tumors or non-dental cysts of the jaw, cheeks, lips, tongue, gums, roof and floor of the mouth; and Hospital - Inpatient: After Deductible, Enrollee pays 10% Plan Coinsurance incision of salivary glands and ducts.
 Hospital - Outpatient: After Deductible, Enrollee pays 10% Plan Coinsurance KFHPWA's medical director will determine whether the care or treatment required is within the category of Oral Surgery or Dental Services.
 Outpatient Services: After Deductible, Enrollee pays 10% Plan Coinsurance Oral surgery requires Preauthorization.